Decision Optimization uses Watson Machine Learning asynchronous APIs to enable jobs to be run in parallel.

 To solve a problem, you can create a new job from the model deployment and associate data to it.
 See Deployment steps and the REST API example.
 You are not charged for deploying a model.
 Only the solving of a model with some data is charged, based on the running time.

 To solve more than one job at a time, specify more than one node when you create your

 deployment.
 For example in this REST API example, increment the number of the nodes by changing the value of the

 "nodes" : 1.

-When a job is created and submitted, the way it gets executed depends on the current configuration and jobs running for the Watson Machine Learning instance is shown in the following diagram.
+When a job is created and submitted, how it is handled depends on the current configuration and jobs that are running for the Watson Machine Learning instance.
+This process is shown in the following diagram.

 - The new job is sent to the queue.

-- Otherwise, if the maximum number of nodes has not been reached, a new POD is started (this can take a few seconds), and the job is assigned to be processed by this new POD.
+- Otherwise, if the maximum number of nodes is not reached, a new POD is started.
+(Starting a POD can take a few seconds).
+The job is then assigned to this new POD for processing.

 The configuration of PODs of each size is as follows:

 |2 vCPU and 8 GB||S||Small|